 More and more people are deciding to finance the purchase of their cars.
 According a study conducted by Experian, 84.9% of new cars were purchased with financing in 2015.
 In 2016, that number rose to 86.3%.

 To further demonstrate the increasing amount of auto debt we’re in, the study found that the average loan amount on a new car has increased also – from $28, 711 in 2015 to $30, 032 in 2016.

 If you’re part of these statistics, you may find yourself in a situation in which your monthly payments are too high for your budget.
 That’s when refinancing a car loan comes into the equation.
-This often reduces your monthly payments, and may make it easier to pay off the note faster.
+This often reduces your monthly payments and may make it easier to pay off the note faster.
+(You can use this loan payment calculator to determine how much your new loan will cost each month.)
 Here’s how to go about refinancing a car loan.

 When to Consider Refinancing a Car Loan

 Before we discuss how to refinance a car loan, we should talk about when you should.
 It’s important to consider your circumstances and determine if refinancing a car loan is, in fact, the right decision for you.